apache/unomi/README.md

 Simply uncompress the package/target/wemi-context-server-package-VERSION.tar.gz (for Linux or Mac OS X) or package/target/wemi-context-server-package-VERSION.tar.gz (for Windows) archive into the directory of your choice.

-You can then start the server simply by using the command :
+You can then start the server simply by using the command on UNIX/Linux/MacOS X :

     bin/karaf start

+or on Windows :

+    bin\karaf.bat start

 Deploying manually
 ------------------